bitovi/bitops/docs/development-local.md

 ## Python Debugging with VSCode
 If you are using VSCode, you can rely on the Python and Docker extensions to [debug your code](https://code.visualstudio.com/docs/containers/debug-python).

-This VSCode config allows running the Python debugging in a BitOps container, sharing the directories with the local python source code and plugin code.
+This VSCode config (in `.vscode/`) allows running the Python debugging in a BitOps container, sharing the directories with the local python source code and plugin code.

 ### Instructions

-* The BitOps repository contains two configuration files in the `.vscode/` directory: `launch.json` and `tasks.json`
+* The BitOps repository contains two configuration files in the `.vscode/` directory: `launch.json` and `tasks.json`.
+These files are used by VSCode to configure the debugging environment.
-* The new Launch button `Docker: bitops deploy` should be available under the `Run & Debug` (left panel) of VSCode
+* The new Launch button `Docker: bitops deploy` should be now available under the `Run & Debug` (left panel) of VSCode
 * Set the breakpoints in the code
 * Run it